ArcaneEngineer/ECS-tutorials/part4.md

 }
 ```

-That could work, but it's better if we do this:
+OK, but it's better if we do this:

 ```
 function processComponents()